fish-shell/fish-shell/doc_src/index.rst

 - :kbd:`↑` (Up) and :kbd:`↓` (Down) (or :kbd:`Control` + :kbd:`P` and :kbd:`Control` + :kbd:`N` for emacs aficionados) search the command history for the previous/next command containing the string that was specified on the commandline before the search was started.
 If the commandline was empty when the search started, all commands match.
 See the `history <#history-search>`_ section for more information on history searching.

-- :kbd:`Alt` + :kbd:`↑,Up` and :kbd:`Alt` + :kbd:`↓,Down` search the command history for the previous/next token containing the token under the cursor before the search was started.
+- :kbd:`Alt` + :kbd:`↑` and :kbd:`Alt` + :kbd:`↓` search the command history for the previous/next token containing the token under the cursor before the search was started.
 If the commandline was not on a token when the search started, all tokens match.
 See the `history <#history-search>`_ section for more information on history searching.

 - :kbd:`Control` + :kbd:`C` cancels the entire line.